nanobox-io/nanobox-guides/articles/nodejs/express/existing-app.md

 # Existing Express App
-Part of what makes Nanobox so useful is you don't even need nodejs or express installed on your local machine to use them.
+Part of what makes Nanobox so useful is you don't even need Nodejs or Express installed on your local machine to use them.

 ## Setup

 #### cd into your Express app
-Change into an existing project folder
+Change into an existing project folder:

 ```bash
 cd my-express-app